ewa-edun/Vota-2nd/README.md

 Additions
-1. Loan application form stuff remaining to be added: bvn other sourcs of income amount of loan in words montly repayment of loan amount outstanding loan with other organization *specify
+1. Loan application form stuff to be fixed:

-guarantor section
+ - when I input years, it minus 1 from the number. will cause inaccurate info and problems.
-almost everything the same as personal and employment sections.
+ - GOING TO REQUIRED DOCS LATER ON.